Remote Tutoring Sessions

 While it's not necessary, sessions work best if I can see a student's work as they do it.
 I know of three options:

-• make sure the phone is on wifi;
+• the phone is on wifi;

 These techniques do make sessions work better, but sessions also work well without these technologies, since I often use my computer screen as my blackboard.
 I often take dictation, so we both see the student's work on my screen, while demonstrating what I hope are good work habits.